-Scottish Universities and NHS Scotland boast some important centres of internationally-competitive pain research.
-This covers the full scientific range, from the laboratory to the community, and encompasses important clinical areas such as addiction, cancer, primary care, neuropathic pain and mental health.
+Scottish Universities and NHS Scotland host important centres of internationally-competitive pain research.
+This covers a full scientific range, from the laboratory to the community, and encompasses important clinical areas such as addiction, cancer, primary care, neuropathic pain and mental health.
 The Scottish Pain Research Community (SPaRC) was established, with support from Scottish Government, in 2009 to develop this expertise for patient benefit.

+SPaRC is a wide network of pain researchers, clinicians, third sector organisations, patient groups and other key stakeholders across Scotland.
+SPaRC brings around 200 researchers in multiple disciplines and areas together, to promote collaboration and to share and disseminate research activity and findings.
 SPaRC has a steering committee, with multidisciplinary membership representing a wide range of expertise (basic science, clinical, population health science).
-SPaRC is a much wider network of pain researchers, clinicians, third sector organisations, patient groups and other key stakeholders across Scotland.
-SPaRC brings around 200 researchers in multiple disciplines and areas together, to promote collaboration and to share and disseminate research activity and findings.

 SPaRC promotes the aspirations that:

 - Clinical practice in managing chronic pain is informed by current research

 - Current research in chronic pain is relevant to clinical practice.

 - A number of academic positions at different levels of seniority are being currently advertised at Dundee University.
 While these are general posts, there is interest in developing translational pain research in Dundee.
 For an informal discussion, please contact Prof Lesley Colvin.

 Scottish Pain Research Community (SPaRC) 9th Annual Scientific Meeting